All Episodes

 It's still hackable, but it's just harder.

-So last night I'm a bit tired now because um I was listening to an eminent doctor on our side cutting edge who mentioned said something I personally don't believe in and it threw me into massive doubt.
+So last night, I'm a bit tired now because I was listening to an eminent doctor on our side, Cutting Edge, who mentioned, said something I personally don't believe in, and it threw me into massive doubt.

 It was far better at fighting back at me than it had been before.

-But I've still I call myself an advanced user because I've done that much of this.
+But I've still, you know, I call myself an advanced user because I've done that much of this.

 But it was a much tougher fight.

-So this is really at the end of the day, this is it's kind of the all the skills I've used in battling the AI to try and get to the truth and to ha or to use, as you said, hack it to get around that censorship.
+So this is really at the end of the day, this is kind of all the skills I've used in battling the AI to try and get to the truth and or to use, as you said, hack it to get around that censorship.

-The same thing you should say of a human.
+The same thing should say as a human.

 So what it did last night, and very effectively, it nearly got me quiet.

-Normally I I go for a slam dunk in 20 minutes, and I was actually kind of boasting at the last festival, like you know, it only takes me now 20 minutes, half an hour, and I can kind of win with a slam dunk.
+And I was actually kind of boasting at the last festival that, you know, it only takes me now 20 minutes, half an hour, and I can kind of win with a slam dunk.

 Last night it took me longer.

-But it came back and it does exactly what a human would do when stuck in the same thing.
+But it came back and it did exactly what a human would do when stuck in the same thing.

 So we're both learning fast.